sbanik2/CEGANN/README.md

 # CEGAN: Crystal Edge Graph Attention Network for multiscale classification of materials environment

-<p align="justify"> Software implementation of Crystal Edge Graph Attention Network (CEGAN) workflow that uses graph attention-based architecture to perform multiscale classification of materials. </p>
+<p align="justify"> Implementation of Crystal Edge Graph Attention Network (CEGAN) workflow that uses graph attention-based architecture to perform multiscale classification of materials. </p>

 The following paper describes the details of the CGCNN framework: